Advanced Therapies in Wound Management

 - Discuss the role of policymakers, payers and legislators regarding the regulatory framework for Advanced Therapies in Europe.

-Editor: Alberto Piaggesi (Member of the EWMA Executive Committee)
+Editor: Alberto Piaggesi (Italy, University of Pisa, EWMA Executive Committee member)

-- Expected publication: Spring 2018, with official launch at the EWMA 2018 Conference in Poland.
+Publiced by the Journal of Wound Care in May 2018, with official launch at the EWMA 2018 Conference in Krakow, Poland.